 Bacterial vaginosis, the authors found, was positively associated with dietary fat consumption.

-Besides, another study on a similar population (1735 nonpregnant, mostly African American women) found the complete opposite: that high-carb intakes, as measured by glycemic load, were linked to the progression bacterial vaginosis[*].
+Another study on a similar population (1735 nonpregnant, mostly African American women) found the complete opposite: that high-carb intakes, as measured by glycemic load (the glycemic index, or how much a given food raises your blood sugar, multiplied by grams carbs per serving), were linked to the progression of bacterial vaginosis[*].

 Micronutrients and the Vaginal Microbiome

-Several studies have linked micronutrient status to the health of the vaginal microbiome.
+Several studies have linked micronutrient intake to the health of the vaginal microbiome.
 For instance, bacterial vaginosis has been linked to:

 - Low serum concentrations of vitamins A, E, C, and beta carotene[*]